You're standing at the track. The sign says 800 meters. Your watch says half a mile. They're the same thing, right?

 Conclusion*

-Understanding that a half‑mile is precisely 804.By anchoring your training to the official yard‑meter‑mile chain, checking your start line, and managing GPS limitations, you turn every repeat into a faithful representation of the prescribed effort.
-Consider this: 672 meters frees you from the guesswork that leads to uneven workouts and misleading data.
+Understanding that a half‑mile is precisely 804.Now, 672 meters frees you from the guesswork that leads to uneven workouts and misleading data.
+Now, by anchoring your training to the official yard‑meter‑mile chain, checking your start line, and managing GPS limitations, you turn every repeat into a faithful representation of the prescribed effort.
 Consistency in measurement builds consistency in performance—so measure once, run true, and let the numbers work for you.